![]() |

 We didn’t.

-the hills of England is really an ancient 360-foot long rendition of a white horse.
+the hills of England, which is really an ancient 360-foot-long rendition of a white horse, the Uffington White Horse.

 Expat David Daniel captured the image with